 The Age Of Consent: Differences In State And Federal Law

-By contrast, in Missouri, the age of consent to sexual activity is 17 years.
-That means if a 17-year-old high school senior takes his 16-year-old girlfriend to homecoming and they engage in sexual activity afterward, it may or may not be a crime, depending on which side of the state line the activity occurred.
+In Kansas, the age of consent to sexual activity is 16.
+In Missouri, the age of consent is 17.
+That means if a 17-year-old high school senior takes his 16-year-old girlfriend to the homecoming dance and they engage in sexual activity afterward, that sexual activity may or may not be a crime, depending on which side of the state line the activity occurred – in KS the activity is lawful, while on the Missouri side of the state line, the 17 year old senior has committed indecent liberties with his 16 year old date.

 Minors And Child Pornography Charges